leoisagen/leoisagen/README.md

-Tianbiao Lliang Eng.D.
+Tianbiao Liang Eng.D.
 Candidate at CQU.

 Causality Sciences / XAI and knowledge mining for intelligent manufacturing and management systems.